Home | Browse Topics | Consumer rights & money | Credit and debt | Lenders: Their responsibilities to you

 • how long it’s for, or if it is a revolving credit contract (for example a credit card).

-The lender also has to ask you questions to find out whether the agreement:
+The lender also has to consider whether the agreement:

 • requires you to make any lump sum payment instead of, or in addition to, any regular payments

-• is a credit sale of property, if you will not be given or sent the property within 20 working days of the agreement
+• is a credit sale of property and you will not be given or sent the property within 20 working days of the agreement

 • is a refinancing agreement (where you pay off all or part of an unpaid balance on an existing agreement)